syeda27/MonoRARP/README.md

     - this is where we need to run darkflow's pipeline instead of run_risk_estimation.py.
     - Preliminary tested showed it did not work as well, despite being much faster.
 It could have been due to some error or too high of a threshold, but reducing to 0.4 from 0.6 did not help,
 * Most of the flags in the script should be self-explanatory or explained in a comment.
-* I recommend reading over the file before running it (as wil any script) so that you know what is going on.
+* I recommend reading over the file before running it (as with any script) so that you know what is going on.
 * A highlight is the SOURCE flag.
 It can point to a video file for openCV to read or to a webcam (marked 0 or 1...)
 * Make sure to redirect the paths in the .sh script to the appropriate locations.
 * The script's main goal is to run run_risk_estimation.py with the appropriate flags.
 It als handles GPS logging and some other things.